-The only way to get the user information into a Google Sheets, for example, is through Zapier (via a webhook) or integrate it with email software that hosts your leads.
+The only way to get the user information into Google Sheets, for example, is through Zapier (via a webhook) or integrate it with email software that hosts your leads.

 So, you would have to pay for Zapier to store leads automatically or connect them with your email tool of choice.

 Or, you can set up email notifications, and at the end of every month (or however you do your reporting to your client), you would have to go through all the information manually and put it on a spreadsheet.

 We recently started using Zapier because the manual process took too long, and there was too much room for user error.

 With that out of the way, let’s go ahead and talk about ConvertBox pricing.